-In the second part, he talked on role of religion in conflict, secularism in India, gender discrimination in Kashmir, stone pelting, kashmiri minorities, PDP-BJP alliance, message for students.
+In the SECOND part, he talked about the role of religion in conflict, secularism in India, gender discrimination in Kashmir, stone pelting, kashmiri minorities, PDP-BJP alliance, message for students.

 Please tell us about your early life, education and your aspirations at that point of time?

-I have studied from Burn Hall School in Srinagar, a Christian Missionary School.
-I studied there till my 10th and then studied in Biscoe School, srinagar for my 11th and 12th.
-I did my bachelors in Commerce.
-Initially I wanted to be a part of some leading business companies and that’s why I did my bachelors in commerce.
-But that was the time also when I my interest shifted.
+I have studied from Burn Hall School in Srinagar, a Christian Missionary School till 10th and then studied in Biscoe School, Srinagar for my 11th and 12th.
+I did my Bachelors in Commerce.
+Initially I wanted to be a part of some leading business companies but later my interest shifted.
 I was in Delhi for a while and I came back and joined Masters in Mass Communication in Kashmir University (in 2001.)
 I am very passionate about human rights of Kashmiri people.
 Around the year 2000 I also became a part of Jammu Kashmir coalition of civil society.

-In 1990 my grandfather Ali Mohd Mir, my maternal grandfather, he was part of a protest that took place on January 21st.
+In 1990 my maternal grandfather Ali Mohd.
+Mir, was part of a protest that took place on January 21st.
 There were 10,000 people protesting against the molestation of few women in Srinagar City by the CRPF.
-They were fired upon by the CRPF and around 50 people lost their lives that includes my grandfather as well.
+They were fired upon by the CRPF and around 50 people lost their lives which includes my grandfather as well.

-I was only 13 then and that’s how I was introduced to the situation here.
-Through the discussions we heard about the situation because there were curfews and killings everywhere.
+I was 13 then and that’s how I was introduced to the situation here along with discussions we heard about the scenario because there were curfews and killings everywhere.
 This inspired me to get involved in the Kashmiri political struggle.
 But there was nothing much I could do as a child so I started getting informed and read about the situation.
 That’s how I slowly got involved in the human rights movement.

 What kind of challenges does an activist has to face while working in a conflict zone like Kashmir?

 In Kashmir there are lot of challenges for a human rights defender.
 To start with, the government does not allow the recognition or registration of NGOs, if they are working on human rights.
-There are threats, intimidations, attacks.. many of my colleagues have been attacked in the past.
-In 2004 I was attacked myself.
-My car came under this attack in which my colleague and driver died.
-I was injured and I lost my right leg.
+There are threats, intimidation, attacks.. many of my colleagues have been attacked in the past.
+In 2004 my car came under this attack in which my colleague and driver died.
+I was injured and lost my right leg.
 It was amputated because of that blast.

 It is not easy to survive without money and we do find that a big challenge here.
 That is the reason why most of the people who are associated with us, who help us, are volunteers.
 Because we don’t have enough resources to do the work, the reports come delayed from our side.